Dear Lily and Neve:

 I was inspired.

-I paired black pants with a black blazer.
-I felt a little giddy in that moment, feeling the starched fabric upon my arms, my legs.
-My body hummed with a quiet electricity like hope.
+I paired black pants with a black blazer and white blouse.
+My body giddily hummed with a quiet electricity like hope.
 Election day was finally, finally here, and a potential moment for change, and perhaps the shattering of a glass ceiling, had arrived.
 Continue reading